-MSJV will export the first return lidar points to a 1m cell size, 32-bit floating point raster images using MARS®.
+If required by Task Order, MSJV will export the first return lidar points to one meter (1m), for QL2 tiles, and half-meter (0.5m), for QL1 tiles, cell sizes, 32-bit floating point raster images using MARS[®].
 The DSMs are exported to the project tiling scheme, and in some cases, project- or area-wide.
 Projection information is applied that reflects the project CRS.